monek-ltd/Monek.Checkout.WooCommerce/monek-checkout/readme.txt

 Customers can now securely pay using credit and debit cards via Monek.
 Note: If you do not have a Monek ID, please visit Monek's website to sign up and obtain your ID.
 For any assistance with setup or integration, contact Monek directly through their website.

-Experience the future of payment processing with Monek – where simplicity meets sophistication.
+Experience the future of payment processing with Monek ï¿½ where simplicity meets sophistication.